ONYX-02/steam-recommender/README.md

 * **Data Ingestion** Requests, JSON, Steam API / SteamSpy API

 ## How to Run Locally
-Note: The raw Steam user dataset is too large to host on GitHub, but the final scraped metdata (tags, review scores) is included as JSON files so you can run the train_model.ipynb file immediately
+Note: The raw CSV datasets are not included in this repository to save space.
+The web app runs entirely off the pre-processed `.pkl` matrices in the `model/` folder.
+If you wish to re-train the model from scratch, you will need to run the web scraper notebook to generate a fresh dataset.
 1. Clone the repository.
-2. Download the Steam Reviews dataset (link above) to a folder named "data" in the base directory.
-2. Ensure you have your `.env` file configured with your local paths/keys.
-3. Run the data chunking script to compress the raw Steam dataset.
+2. (Optional, but recommended) Set up the virtual environment
+3. Install dependencies:
+   - pip install streamlit pandas numpy scikit-learn
-4. Run the Master Scraper to build the local metadata JSONs.
+4. From the "steam-recommender" folder, run the following command:
-5. Execute the Jupyter Notebook to build the matrices and run the `get_recommendations()` function.
+   - streamlit run app.py

 ## Future Improvements
-* Build a frontend for real-time user interaction.
-* Integrate the official Steam API to fetch modern (2024+) titles and bypass the 2022 dataset limitation.
+* Integrate the official Steam API to fetch more titles and bypass the dataset limitation.